kundajelab/chrombpnet/README.md

 ```

 The script `step4_train_bias_model.sh` runs the following three steps -
  1. Generate hyperparmeters file for bias model: In this step we will filter non-peaks regions for training and also find some important training hyperparameters.
-Read the documentation in `src/helpers/hyperparameters` to understand both these steps in detail.
-As a part of the filtration step we will filter out non-peaks regions of length 2114 which have total counts greater than a threshold (given by `min(total counts in peaks)*bias_threshold_factor`).
+As a part of the filtration step we will filter out (b) non-peak regions that are on the edges of the chromosome (b) non-peak regions which are outliers in total counts and (c) regions of length 2114 which have total counts greater than a threshold (given by `min(total counts in peaks)*bias_threshold_factor`).
 The `min(total counts in peaks)` is the minimum of the total counts in peak regions of length 2114 and the `bias_threshold_factor` is default set to `0.5` and can be adjusted by the user.
-This step ensures that the bias model training is done only in sufficiently low-count regions so that the bias model captures only the effect of the bias motif and not the effect of cell-type specific motifs.
+This threshold ensures that the bias model training is done only in sufficiently low-count regions so that the bias model captures only the effect of the bias motif and not the effect of cell-type specific motifs.
  2. Train the bias model using the hyper-parameters and filtered regions in train/valid chromosomes mentioned in `data/splits/fold_0.json`.
 This step will output a bias model  `models/bias_model/bias.h5` in h5py format.
  3. Get predictions on the non-peak regions in test chromosomes in `data/splits/fold_0.json` and report the metrics in `models/bias_model/bias_metrics.json` and the predictions in `models/bias_model/bias_predictions.h5`

 Following are some things to keep in mind when using custom datasets -

-- **IMPORTANT NOTE 1:** Read the documentation in `src/helpers/hyperparameters` carefully to adapt the bias training hyper-parameters for your datasets.
+- **IMPORTANT NOTE 1:** Notes on setting the value of `bias_threshold_factor` parameter -
     - If `bias_threshold_factor` is set to very low value you might filter out a lot of non-peak regions and the bias model might be sub-optimal (this will be reflected in the final performance metrics output by the model - poor jsd performance might imply a sub-optimal bias model).
     - If `bias_threshold_factor` is set to very high you might include non-peak regions with high counts and this might lead to the bias model capturing cell-type specific motifs  (which is not ideal as we want to regress out only the bias motifs effect and not cell-type specific motifs effect).
 We will do Step 5 of the tutorial to make sure that the bias model captures only bias motifs.
 If the output in Step 5 shows cell-type specific motifs in addition to the bias motifs you have to repeat bias model training with a lower `bias_threshold_factor`.